 The right to withdraw from the contract stipulated in clause 12.1 sentence 1 of the GTC in the event of improper construction and acceptance of the leased object by the contractually agreed latest completion date is already invalid pursuant to section 307 para.
 1 sentence 1, section 310 para.
 1 of the German Civil Code.
 Even in commercial legal transactions, a contractually stipulated right to withdraw from the contract must be based on an objectively justified reason.
 An objective reason may be that the lessor, who pre-finances the creation of the leased object over a longer period of time but does not receive his consideration until the beginning of the term of the lease, has a legitimate interest in bringing about a final clarification at a certain point in time.
 However, this does not justify a clause, even in business dealings, that allows withdrawal even in the event that the lessor himself or the supplier acting as his vicarious agent (section 278 sentence 1 of the German Civil Code) within the framework of the fulfilment of the obligation to transfer use incumbent upon him is responsible for the delay in the creation and acceptance of the leased asset beyond the contractually agreed point in time.

-Furthermore, the provision in clause 12.2 sentences to 5 of the GTCB, which deviates from the basic ideas of tenancy law in connection with the statutory regulation of the consequences of withdrawal in §§ 346 ff.
-BGB to the detriment of the lessee is also invalid pursuant to § 307 para.
-2 no. 1 BGB, so that the plaintiff is not entitled to the payment claim based on it.
-It can be left open whether the provision in the plaintiff's GTC regarding the consequences of withdrawal would be effective if it only applied in the event that the lessee was responsible for the delay in the construction and acceptance of the leased asset beyond the contractually agreed latest completion date.
-In any case, the provision is unreasonable and therefore ineffective because it also covers cases where the lessor himself or the supplier acting as his vicarious agent (§ 278 sentence 1 BGB) within the framework of the fulfilment of his obligation to transfer use is responsible for the delayed construction and acceptance of the leased asset.
-Furthermore, the unilateral assignment of the risk of the successful construction of the leased asset to the lessee disregards the position of the lessor as owner and holder of the assets of the leased asset with its obligation to transfer use derived therefrom, which the lessor cannot escape, in particular with regard to the risk of the supplier's insolvency, as emphasised by the Federal Supreme Court in its consistent case law.
+Furthermore, the provision in Section 12.2, sentences 1 to 5 of the General Terms and Conditions (GTC), which deviates significantly to the detriment of the lessee from the fundamental principles of tenancy law in conjunction with the statutory regulations on the consequences of withdrawal in §§ 346 et seq. of the German Civil Code (BGB), is also invalid under § 307 para.
+2 no. 1 BGB, meaning the plaintiff is not entitled to the payment claim based thereon.
+It can remain open whether the regulation of the consequences of withdrawal made in the plaintiff's GTC would be effective if it only applied in cases where the lessee is responsible for the delay in the creation and acceptance of the leased object beyond the contractually agreed latest completion date.
+The provision is in any case unreasonable and therefore invalid because it also covers cases where the lessor itself or the supplier acting as its vicarious agent (§ 278 sentence 1 BGB) in fulfilling its obligation to provide use is responsible for the delayed creation and acceptance of the leased item.
+Furthermore, the unilateral assignment of the risk of successful creation of the leased item to the lessee disregards the position of the lessor, consistently emphasized by the Federal Court of Justice, as the owner and proprietor of the leased item, with its derived obligation to provide use, an obligation from which the lessor cannot escape, particularly with regard to the risk of supplier insolvency.

 © Goldberg Attorneys at Law, Wuppertal-Solingen 2008